-A 2018 PMI survey suggests that EPM software will result in higher quality work, reduce the impact of skills shortages by leveraging skills more appropriately, reduce project risks, enhance integration within a decentralized or regionalized delivery organization, and improve productivity.
+A 2018 PMI survey suggests EPM software will result in higher quality work, reduce the impact of skills shortages by leveraging skills more appropriately, reduce project risks, enhance integration within a decentralized or regionalized delivery organization, and improve productivity.
 The same survey suggests that 71% of organizations report greater agility over the last five years.

 Most enterprise-level organizations will want to establish an organizational view of handling their projects.
 This clearly defines roles between a delivery manager and a project manager.
 The delivery manager handles commitment to the project, reviewing the project, coaching throughout the project, and resolving any issues that come his way.
 The project manager is left with the core tasks of planning, organizing, controlling, and overall leading their team to completion.